porcelaincode/storageapp/README.md

 ## About The Project

-This project acts as a file manager with a web interface, wired to REST API Framework, powered by Django.
+This web app when installed on a server acts as a file manager with a web interface, wired to REST API Framework, powered by Django.
 It can act as a cloud file storage when deployed on a development server.

 ### Built With